Cruiser Club Series Racing Outside of the Barrage

 No yacht may start more than 30 minutes after her starting signal.

-For a Channel Race - 6 hours
+For a Low Water Races (LWR) or Channel Races - 6 hours

 For a 'Round the Cans' type course - 3 hours.

 Courses may be shortened as appropriate to ensure that the majority of the fleet can finish inside the time limits, in accordance with rule 32(e).